opscientia/open-web-fellowship/submissions/jakub-smekal-4-2021-token-communities/jakub-smekal-4-2021-token-communities.md

   mentor: Shady El Damaty, category: token-community

   ## Overview
-  What is the goal of the project?
-Why is this important?
-What problems will it solve?

   The goal of this project is to research value representation in a decentralized science ecosystem that incentivizes active participation in high-quality scientific research and the community that benefits from it.